Saturday, April 26, 2025

 Annapolis

-Long day, no winds and easy departure from Reedville.
+A long day with no winds and an easy departure from Reedville.

-In the channel, two MSC ships (a convoy) were behind me and they made a slight turn starboard, passed me and turned back into the channel.
+In the channel, two MSC ships (a convoy) were behind me, and they made a slight turn to starboard, passed me, and then turned back into the channel.
 A large wave hit me.

 I motored into Annapolis and picked an anchorage before the Easton Bridge.
-I was just after 5 and the bridge did not like opening during rush hour.
+I was just after 5, and the bridge did not open during rush hour.

 The general depth of the anchorage was 30 feet, and I roamed around to find some shallow water.
 I came in close to shore, and it became shallower very fast.
-I ended up anchoring in the 30 feet near the shallows.
+I ended up anchoring in 30 feet of water near the shallows.
 The forecast was for very light winds.
-I watched their very large Wednesday night race or attempted race.
+I watched their huge Wednesday night race, or attempted race.

-Thursday I toured the town, visiting Bacon Marina, Bay Marine to pick up my Yanmar anodes and seal.
+Thursday, I toured the town, visiting Bacon Marina and Bay Marine to pick up my Yanmar anodes and seal.
 Bacon was a store with a large consignment section.

 I took the Brown bus to Bay Marina to pick up the Yanmar parts that I had ordered.
 The service was excellent.

-Next, I walked to Facett and then had a bite and McDonald's.
+Next, I walked to Facett and then had a bite at McDonald's.
 I walked 19 miles.
 It was easy.
-I inspected the anode on the side of the Yanmar and replaced it.
+I inspected the anode on the Yanmar side and replaced it.
 I will check the aft anode later.
+I checked it in Middle River, and it was fine.
+Just some surface corrosion.

-Winds started to pick up and I decided to return to the boat.
+The winds started to pick up, and I decided to return to the boat.
 I let out some more scope.

 Tuesday, April 22, 2025